offalynne/Input/docs/6.2/Frequently-Asked.md

 &nbsp;

-### Input does a lot of logging, how can I suppress it while debugging?
+### Input does a lot of logging, how can I suppress it while debugging? {docsify-ignore}

 Set `__INPUT_SILENT` in `__input_macros()` to `true` to suppress most of Input's logging.
 Some critical messages will still be logged.
 Please note that we cannot provide any support for any issues you have with Input if you use this configuration.